statechannels/SAFE-protocol/doc/SAFE.md

 # Abstract

-In this paper, we introduce the Secure Asymmetric Frugal Exchange (SAFE) protocol for withdrawing funds from a layer 2 system (such as an optimistic roll-up) to a layer 1 system (such as Ethereum mainnet).
+In this paper, we introduce the Secure Asymmetric Frugal Exchange (SAFE) protocol for moving assets from one chain or rollup to another.
 SAFE drastically reduces cost compared to existing solutions while maintaining trustlessness and security.
+SAFE is particularly cost effective for withdrawing funds from a layer 2 system (such as an optimistic roll-up) to a layer 1 system (such as Ethereum mainnet).
 We demonstrate transfers with a marginal L1 overhead of under 1500 mainnet Ethereum gas per transfer, based on a preliminary Solidity prototype.

 # Overview

-SAFE enables users (named Alice in this document) to quickly move tokens on a blockchain `Chain2` to a blockchain `Chain1`, utilizing a liquidity provider (named Bob in this document) who holds liquidity on `Chain1`.
-It is designed to optimize for Alice's cost in a cost model where `Chain1` transactions are much more expensive than `Chain2` transactions, minimizing cost with the following design properties:
+SAFE enables users (named Alice in this document) to quickly move tokens on an `ExitChain` to an `EntryChain`, utilizing a liquidity provider (named Bob in this document) who holds liquidity on `EntryChain`.
+Largest costs savings are where where `ExitChain` transactions are much more expensive than `EntryChain` transactions, minimizing cost with the following design properties:

-- Alice only needs to submit a single transaction to `Chain2`.
+- Alice only needs to submit a single transaction to `ExitChain`.
 (In particular, if Alice goes offline at any point during the process, the system can continue smoothly. **_This is important, since Alice is expected to be a regular user and may drop her cell phone in the ocean._**)
-- To service a swap for Alice, Bob must submit two `Chain2` transactions plus one `Chain1` transactions.
+- To service a swap for Alice, Bob must submit two `ExitChain` transactions plus one `EntryChain` transactions.
 However, Bob may service a batch of `n` swaps with this triplet of transactions, amortizing the bulk of the cost across many swaps.

-Thus, Alice's swap is serviced with `1 + 2/n` transactions on `Chain2` and `1/n` transactions on `Chain1`, where `n` is the number of swaps serviced per batch.
-(This is slightly inaccurate, since it ignores transactions required by Bob to move liquidity from `Chain2` back to `Chain1` and into the holdings contract.
+Thus, Alice's swap is serviced with `1 + 2/n` transactions on `ExitChain` and `1/n` transactions on `EntryChain`, where `n` is the number of swaps serviced per batch.
+(This is slightly inaccurate, since it ignores transactions required by Bob to move liquidity from `ExitChain` back to `EntryChain` and into the holdings contract.
 Liquidity moves are not required for each batch, so this inaccuracy is likely to be a rounding error.)

-_**Note:** The protocol is inspired by optimizing for a specific use case, where `Chain1` is mainnet Ethereum ("Layer 1", or L1), and `Chain2` is an optimistic roll-up (ORU) Layer 2, or L2.
-Users who want to withdraw funds from an ORU L2 must wait an extended period of time before accessing their funds on L1.
-For this reason, we refer to `Chain1` as Layer 1 (`L1`) and `Chain2` as Layer 2 (`L2`) for the remainder of this document._
+_**Note:** The protocol is inspired by optimizing for a specific use case, where `EntryChain` is mainnet Ethereum ("Layer 1", or L1), and `ExitChain` is an optimistic roll-up (ORU) Layer 2, or L2.
+Users who want to withdraw funds from an ORU L2 must wait an extended period of time before accessing their funds on L1._

-1. Alice deposits `x` tokens on L2, and is given a ticket `t`, which records that "`x` tokens should be sent to Alice on L1", which is initially in the `pending` state.
+1. Alice deposits `x` tokens on `ExitChain`, and is given a ticket `t`, which records that "`x` tokens should be sent to Alice on `EntryChain`", which is initially in the `pending` state.
 2. Bob then authorizes `t` by signing a special message `b` containing a batch of tickets, moving it into the `authorized` state.
-3. Once it's authorized, Alice _has the ability_ to submit `b` to L1, which sends `x` tokens to Alice.
+3. Once it's authorized, Alice _has the ability_ to submit `b` to `EntryChain`, which sends `x` tokens to Alice.
 (Bob will probably submit `b` for expediency and convenience.)
 Bob is then forced to wait for a `SafetyWindow` timeout to pass
-4. After the `SafetyWindow` timeout passes, Bob can receive Alice's `x` tokens by calling `claimL2Batch(b)` on L2, which moves `t` into the `claimed` state.
+4. After the `SafetyWindow` timeout passes, Bob can receive Alice's `x` tokens by calling `claimExitChainBatch(b)` on `ExitChain`, which moves `t` into the `claimed` state.

 Two things can go majorly wrong:

 1. Bob might ghost Alice and never authorize a ticket.
 If Bob fails to authorize `t` within a certain time window, `AuthorizationWindow`, then Alice can reclaim `x` tokens, moving `t` to the `withdrawn` state.
-2. Bob can authorize `t` in a batch `b` on L2, but submit a different batch `b'` on L1.
+2. Bob can authorize `t` in a batch `b` on `ExitChain`, but submit a different batch `b'` on `EntryChain`.
 This is an attributable fault, since Bob promised he would only submit `b`.
-In this case, Alice can call `proveFraud(b')`, which sends `x` tokens back to Alice on L2 and moves `t` into the `withdrawn` state.
+In this case, Alice can call `proveFraud(b')`, which sends `x` tokens back to Alice on `ExitChain` and moves `t` into the `withdrawn` state.

 _**Observation:** SAFE is in fact very similar to a ORU: Alice's desired transaction is recorded in a queue in some smart contract on `Chain2`.
 Bob triggers a batch of transactions from this queue on `Chain1`.
 If Bob executes an incorrect batch on `Chain1`, any verifier can prove fraud on `Chain2`, and make users whole.
 ORUs work similarly to this, with `Chain2` being mainnet Ethereum, Bob being a "sequencer", and `Chain1` being a VM whose state results from applying the queued transactions from some initial state._